-The Atlanta 2-Day Walk for Breast Cancer could not happen without its 250 devoted crew members.
+The Georgia 2-Day Walk for Breast Cancer could not happen without its 250 devoted crew members.
 All weekend, these wonderful people make it possible for our walkers to “Do the 2” by tirelessly organizing and implementing all aspects of the 2-Day Walk.
 They ensure the safety of walkers, provide assistance and support, and keep everything running smoothly!
 Crew members arrive on Friday before the walk and are finished on Sunday afternoon.
-If you are interested in crewing for the Atlanta 2-Day Walk for Breast Cancer, check out a few of your assignment options below for an idea of what you might like to do!
+If you are interested in crewing for the Georgia 2-Day Walk for Breast Cancer, check out a few of your assignment options below for an idea of what you might like to do!

 Crew teams are filled on a first-come, first-served basis, and availability is limited.
 We will assign you to a crew team based on the needs of the event, taking into consideration your skills and capabilities.
 We will make every effort to assign you to the crew team of your choice.
 Functions and physical requirements vary from team to team.
 Some crew teams have some lifting involved.
 Please let us know in advance if you have any physical limitations.